Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-Have breakfast at the hotel in Lukla and go to the airport one hour before your flight to Kathmandu.
+Have breakfast at the hotel in Lukla, then go to the airport 1 hour before your flight to Kathmandu.

 The flying time is 45 minutes from Lukla to Kathmandu.
 Your driving vehicle will be at the domestic airport in Kathmandu.

 Get into the car and drive to your hotel in Kathmandu.
-You will be accessible when you arrive in Kathmandu.
+You will be accessible upon arrival in Kathmandu.
 Overnight in the Kathmandu hotel.

 Fly From Lukla To Kathmandu